SixArmDonkey/aerodrome-for-jet/README.md

 Money nodePrice = fulfillmentNodes.get( 0 ).getPrice();
 ```

 ### 7: Get product inventory

+The inventory returned from this endpoint represents the number in the feed,
+not the quantity that is currently sellable on Jet.com

 If you want to find the quantity listed of a given sku within any fulfillment
 node, use getProductInventory()